 (This post was originally published in October 2017.
 It has been updated for freshness.)

 Subscribe to Beyond Bylines to get media trends, journalist interviews, blogger profiles, and more sent right to your inbox.

-Anna Jasinski is senior manager of audience relations at PR Newswire and former magazine journalist.
+Anna Jasinski is the former senior manager of audience relations at PR Newswire and a former magazine journalist.
 Follow her on Twitter at @annamjasinski.
-You can also catch her sharing the latest news in journalism and blogging on @BeyondBylines.